miguelPerezOntiveros/framework/README.md

 - support input type text as well as textareas (for shorter inputs)
 - rounded inputs everywhere
 - only preview or don't show even don't show html field on datatable.
-- support themes
-	- prevent .. segments on creation
-	- implement deletion
-	- implement updates
+- Uploading the same image for 2 rows, and deleting one, deletes the image for both
+- Check theme creation/deletion interference with pages, and viceversa.
-	- implement reads? possibly a list of all files contained in the theme
+- Can I update a file with one of the same name?
+- creating a theme within a theme will be problematic
 - containerize this
 	- choose between
 		- Using RUN git clone ... in a Dockerfile and build the image each time the source code changes.
 		- Get the source code to the host and use COPY . /whatever in the Dockerfile.
 		- Get the source code to the host and use docker run -v $(pwd):/whatever/
-- wrong error message on uploading heavy images
+- wrong error message on uploading large images

 - git ls-files | xargs wc -l